rwth-acis/sweva-visualization-container/README.md

-# seed-element
+# sweva-visualization-container

-An element providing a starting point for your own reusable Polymer elements.
+The Collaborative Visualization Tool for the SWeVA platform.

 ## Dependencies